-Elayne Forgie has been a professional geriatric care manager for more than 25 years and was a founding Board Member of the Florida Geriatric Care Managers Association.
-She is a member of the Case Management Society of America and the American Counseling Association and is the president and founder of ElderCare At Home.
+Elayne has been a professional geriatric care manager for more than 26 years.
+She was a founding Board Member of the Florida Geriatric Care Managers Association and is currently a member of the Case Management Society of America and the American Counseling Association.
+She continues to serve as the President and founder of ElderCare At Home.

-Elayne is presently serving on the Board of Directors for the Alzheimer’s Association Southeast Florida Chapter and on the Executive Board for the Area Agency on Aging/Your Aging Resource Center.
-Additionally, she serves and on the Advocacy Advisory Board for the Alzheimer’s Foundation of America and has been awarded both their Excellence in Care Specialist and Dementia Care Professional designations.
+Currently, Elayne serves on the Board of Directors for the Alzheimer’s Association Southeast Florida Chapter and on the Executive Board for the Area Agency on Aging/Your Aging Resource Center.
+Additionally, she serves on the Advocacy Advisory Board for the Alzheimer’s Foundation of America and has been awarded both their Excellence in Care Specialist and Dementia Care Professional designations.

 Dawn has worked with the Alzheimer’s Care Resource Center and our sister company, ElderCare at Home, since January 2010.
 She has a bachelor’s degree in Psychology from Jacksonville University and a Master’s degree in Clinical Psychology from the University of North Florida.